cmusatyalab/diamond-example/readme.txt

 location of fil_string as well as a text string to search for.
 Results will be printed.

-The python directory also contains a filter for use with HyperFind which searches images based on their orientation (horizontal or vertical).
-This filter can be packaged into a filter bundle with make.
-The bundle can then be installed in the HyperFind plugin directory or dragged into the HyperFind window for one-off searches.
+The python directory also contains a search for use with HyperFind which filters images based on their orientation (horizontal or vertical).
+This can be packaged into a search bundle with make.
+The bundle can then be installed in a directory in the HyperFind search path or dragged into the HyperFind window for one-off searches.